nordcraftengine/editor-extensions/README.md

 # Editor Extensions

-The [toddle](https://toddle.dev?utm_source=github) editor previews toddle pages/components in an iframe.
+The [Nordcraft](https://nordcraft.com?utm_source=github) editor previews Nordcraft pages/components in an iframe.
 In order to work with authenticated APIs, it's necessary to run a browser extension that helps setting cookies in the iframe.
 This is normally restricted by the browser since the editor and the iframe run on 2 different origins.

 This repository holds code for the relevant browser extensions - 1 for Chrome and 1 for Firefox.